mk-fg/feedjack/README.md

 ----------------------------------------

-Feedjack is a feed aggregator, allowing to aggregate multiple rss/atom feeds into multiple "sites", somewhat like "planet" aggregator does, but better.
+Feedjack is a feed aggregator, allowing to aggregate multiple rss/atom feeds into multiple "sites", accessible as regular web pages, somewhat like "planet" aggregator does, but better.

+It is intended to be useful as a multisite feed aggregator (planet, e.g. "planet python"), as well as a personal feed reader app with web interface.
+It's also a Django app, which can be integrated into larger Django projects.

-This project is a fork of the original feedjack project, which seem to be abandoned for a while now.
+This project is a fork of the original Feedjack project by Gustavo Picón, which seem to be abandoned for a while now.

-Unlike the original, it is somewhat maintained and extended upon, latter might be a good or a bad thing, depending on how you look at it.
 See CHANGES file for more details on what happened here over time.